miner/herbert/README.md

   the second item naming the type constraint.
 The built-in types and special operators (like **and**, **or**, etc.) are not allowed as binding names. <BR>
 (n int)

+* A name in a list by itself (n) matches an element equal to the value that the name was bound to previously.
+The name may also be used as a parameter to other constraints and to guards.
+[(n int) (n) (n)] -- matches [3 3 3]

 * Square brackets match any seq (not just a vector) with the contained pattern <BR>
 [(* kw sym)]  -- matches '(:a foo :b bar :c baz)